imagineLife/big-site/content/docker/dockerfile-intro.md

 touch Dockerfile
 ```
 #### Prep the file
-the dockerfile represents a series of constructions that the os runs.
-Each line or "section" in the dockerfile is an instruction
+the dockerfile represents a series of instructions that the os runs.
+Each line or "section" in the dockerfile is an instruction that Docker uses to prep an image.

 ```bash
 # get the node container from dockerHub